 Mold Damage Prevention & Early Detection Tips

-- You can prevent damage to your home, and its contents, save money, and avoid potential health problems controlling moisture and eliminating mold growth.
+- You can prevent damage to your home, and its contents, save money and avoid potential health problems by controlling moisture and eliminating mold growth.

 - Condensation, humidity, leaks, and flooding are all moisture-related causes of mold growth.

 - Reminder: With any type of water damage in the home drying the affected areas within three days or less will help prevent the growth of toxic mold.

 - Black mold is a toxic species of mold that forms in moisture-rich areas.